fim-engineering/frontend/README.md

 If you want learn how to use this professional boilerplate in production, check out the course [How to Write a Single Page Application.](http://www.singlepageapplication.com)

+## Join the Slack Community!

+Join our [Slack community](https://singlepageapp.slack.com) to get help and ask questions.

 ## Thank You